abogatskiy/PELICAN/README.md

 ### Installing

-* No installatio required -- just use one of the top level scripts.
+* No installation required -- just use one of the top level scripts.

 ### General Usage Tips